 However, your investments with Betterment will not be FDIC insured.
 This is because the FDIC only insures bank accounts and not investment accounts.
 Your investments will be covered by SIPC insurance which is essentially the investment account equivalent.

-You can save with 6x the average saving account interest through Betterment's Cash Reserve!
-Yielding 0.4% APY, Betterment outshines many other brokers (including TD Ameritrade) on its savings program.
-If you constantly have extra cash laying around in your savings account, Betterment may help you gain more!
+You can earn 6x the average saving account interest through Betterment's Cash Reserve!
+Yielding 0.4% APY, Betterment outshines many other brokers (including TD Ameritrade) with its savings interest program.
+If you constantly have extra cash laying around in your savings account, Betterment may help you edge out inflation a bit!

 Betterment's fees vary depending on what features you are interested in accessing.
 Here is a breakdown of the three plans that Betterment offers to its users to paint a clearer picture.

-This plan lets you open up a Betterment account for no excess fees.
-With a $0 minimum balance, a no-fee checking account, ATM fee reimbursement, and FDIC-insurance up to $250k, you will gain access to Betterment's banking services.
+The no-fee plan lets you open up a Betterment account with no excess fees.
+With a $0 minimum balance, a no-fee checking account, ATM fee reimbursement, and FDIC insurance up to $250k, you will gain access to Betterment's banking services.
 This plan does not allow you to invest on the Betterment platform.

 It all comes down to what you want and we cannot make that determination for you!
 We hope that this information acts as a roadmap as you choose your online broker.
 And remember, there is no wrong choice.
 Assess your goals and make the choice that suits your tastes and preferences best.